hkcountryman/C-Debugging/README.md

 ## Thanks

-It's surprisingly hard to write interesting bugs intentionally - thank you to [René García Avilés](https://github.com/Germfreekai) for providing the basis for quicksort.c!
+It's surprisingly hard to write interesting bugs intentionally - thank you to [René García Avilés](https://github.com/Germfreekai) for giving me permission to modify and use quicksort.c!